 Our Middle and Senior Schools are characterised by a strong House system, providing a familiar home for each student, in a vertical year level grouping that follows them through their schooling.
 Siblings are placed in the same House.
 Your child’s Tutor or Mentor becomes your first point of contact with the school through your child’s middle and senior schooling years.

 Students develop a strong connection to their House, supported by both their Head of House and a Tutor or Mentor to work with smaller groups of students within the House.
 Time is set aside for pastoral care in House groupings each day and this is a time both for the development and maintenance of positive relationships, but also for the development of skills for wellbeing, citizenship, collaborative discussion and teamwork.

 Out House system provides the structure and framework for sports days, service activities, performing arts competitions and opportunities for students to develop leadership skills.

-Heads of House work closely with the Head of Pastoral Care (Middle) and Pastoral Care Leasers (Senior) to work through more difficult pastoral care concerns for students.
+In Middle School, the Heads of House work closely with the Head of Pastoral Care and in Senior School, the Pastoral Care Leaders work closely with the Head of Wellbeing to work through more difficult concerns for students.

 A STRONG SAFETY NET

 Our Pastoral Care system is supported by clear behavioural expectations and our Behaviour Management Policy.
 It is also underpinned by our Bullying Prevention and Intervention Policy and strong Child Safety Policy and practices.
 When students are facing more significant struggles with their personal wellbeing, they have access to additional support through our School Counselling service and, if required, our links to Flow Psychology and Therapeutic Services.